Powhatan (Native American leader): Life

 Since 2003, state officials and researchers have concluded the likely site of Werowocomoco is further west along the York River at Purtan Bay.
 There archeologists have found evidence of a large residential settlement dating to 1200, with major earthworks built about 1400.
 They have found extensive artifacts, including European goods, which indicate likely interaction with English colonists in the early 17th century.
 In 2006 the Werowocomoco Archeological Site was listed on the National Register of Historic Places.
 Excavations continue by a team headed by the College of William and Mary.

-Powhatan made his next capital at Orapake, located about 50 mi west in a swamp at the head of the Chickahominy River.
+Powhatan made his next capital at Orapax, located about 50 mi west in a swamp at the head of the Chickahominy River.
 The modern-day interchange of Interstate 64 and Interstate 295 is near this location.
 Sometime between 1611 and 1614, Powhatan moved further north to Matchut, in present-day King William County on the north bank of the Pamunkey River, near where his younger brother Opchanacanough ruled at Youghtanund.

 By the time Smith left Virginia in 1609, the fragile peace between colonists and Algonquians was already beginning to fray.
 Soon conflict led to the First Anglo-Powhatan War, and further English colonial settlement beyond Jamestown and into Powhatan's territory.
 The colonists effectively destroyed two subtribes, the Kecoughtan and the Paspahegh, at the beginning of this war.
 Powhatan sent Nemattanew to operate against English colonists on the upper James River, though they held out at Henricus.
 With the capture of Pocahontas by Captain Samuel Argall in 1613, Powhatan sued for peace.
 It came about after her alliance in marriage on April 5, 1614, to John Rolfe, a leading tobacco planter.
 John Rolfe was one of Pocahontas's many Jamestown teachers before their marriage; he instructed her in matters of the new culture she was being assimilated into, and he also taught her all about Christianity.
 According to various accounts, Pocahontas and John Rolfe did, in fact, fall in love with each other—it was a consensual relationship.
-This might, at least in part, explain Pocahontas's apparent willingness to assimilate, convert to Christianity and remain with the colonists: she wanted to be with Rolfe.
+This might, at least in part, explain Pocahontas's apparent willingness to assimilate, convert to Christianity, and remain with the colonists: she wanted to be with Rolfe.
 Rolfe's longtime friend, Reverend Richard Buck, presided the wedding.
-Prior to the wedding, Reverend Alexander Whitaker converted Pocahontas and renamed her "Rebecca" at her baptism.
+Before the wedding, Reverend Alexander Whitaker converted Pocahontas and renamed her "Rebecca" at her baptism.